10 Things to Know about the Expanded Child Tax Credit

 - 2. Families started getting their monthly payments in July.
 Parents who are eligible for the CTC began getting the payments in monthly installments in mid-July and they will continue through December 2021.
 When families file their taxes in 2022, they will get the remaining CTC benefit they didn’t get through the monthly installments.

 - 3. Families will get their CTC payments either by direct deposit or mail.
 The Internal Revenue Service (IRS) will use the banking information it already has on file for families to distribute the CTC payments.
 An estimated 80 percent of families should automatically get their CTC payment by direct deposit.
 The remaining families will get it by mail using the address the IRS has on file.
-Parents can use the IRS CTC update portal to provide or update their bank information.
-In August, they will be able to use the same website to make changes to their mailing address.
+Parents can use the IRS CTC update portal to provide or update their bank information and their mailing address.

 - 4. Most children will be eligible for the CTC.
 An estimated 90 percent of children in the United States will automatically get the CTC.
 Even if a parent is making little to no income, they can still be eligible for the new CTC.
 Married couples making $150,000 per year or less are eligible to receive the full CTC benefit.
 The benefit will phase out as their income increases above that threshold.
 For heads of households, the income threshold to receive the maximum CTC benefit is $112,500.
 Typically, children must live with the adult in the United States for more than half of the year to be eligible for the CTC.